-Hello, lockdown part two!
-Don’t worry, we’re back with 50 more indoor activities for kids that are perfect for autumn and winter, so you can keep the whole family entertained from the safety of your own home!
+Hello, lockdown!
+Don’t worry, we’re back with more indoor activities for kids that are perfect for autumn and winter, so you can keep the whole family entertained from the safety of your own home!

-From classic arts and crafts and fun games to movie nights, tasty recipes and some early Christmas inspiration too, we’ve got loads of simple indoor activity ideas for all ages that are perfect for this time of year.
+From classic arts and crafts and fun games to movie nights, and tasty recipes, we’ve got loads of simple indoor activity ideas for all ages that are perfect for this time of year.
 Don’t forget to tag your adventures with #DOWTKDaysIn on Instagram too, so other parents can find your ideas!

 - Homemade snow recipe